Shaul1Kr/Taskify/README.md

 # Taskify

 Taskify is a web-based task management application designed to help users organize their tasks efficiently.
+Whether it's personal tasks, work-related projects, or collaborative assignments, Taskify provides a user-friendly interface for creating, managing, and tracking tasks in real-time.

 ## Features

 - **User Authentication:** Sign up, log in, and secure access to features.
 - **Task Management:**

   - **Create Tasks:** Specify title, description, due date, priority, and assignee.
   - **View Tasks:** Categorized dashboard (To-Do, In Progress, Done).
   - **Edit and Delete Tasks:** Modify task details or remove tasks.

 - **Collaboration:**

   - **Assign Tasks:** Facilitate teamwork by assigning tasks.
   - **Task Comments:** Communicate and update within the task context.

 - **Search and Filter:**

   - **Search Tasks:** Find specific tasks using keywords or filters.
   - **Filter Tasks:** Filter tasks by status, priority, due date, or assignee.

 - **Notifications:**
   - **Task Reminders:** Receive notifications for upcoming deadlines or task assignments.
   - **Activity Feed:** Stay updated on task changes or updates.

 ## Technologies Used